-Nearly every country has something that it’s universally recognised for: Australia’s Opera House in Sydney; the United States’ Statue of Liberty in New York; the Eiffel Tower in Paris.
+Nearly every prominent city has something that it’s universally recognised for: the Opera House in Sydney; the Statue of Liberty in New York; the Eiffel Tower in Paris.
 But Singapore’s celebrated signature is its food.
 So, it only makes sense that the home to this nation’s classic cuisine – the hawker centre – is also its most treasured national icon.

 Noisy, bustling and unadorned, the hawker centre is a culinary heaven, and still the cornerstone of Singapore’s modern food culture.
 Walking around a hawker centre is a sensory adventure; a full-body workout sweetened by culinary eye candy, the likes of which you won’t see anywhere else in the world.